 Some airlines have better luck than others.
 And some just have bad luck.
 I was flying on American Airlines.
 After returning home, I wondered just how often does luggage get lost?
 Airlines hype that the rate of lost luggage is on the decline, but they frequently overlook delayed baggage statistics (and a delay can be DAYS).
 The issue of lost vs. delayed baggage may play out in the statics, but the result is the same for the consumer.

-In the course of my ordeal, I learned that in 2014, American Airlines lost more bags than any other major carrier in the United States.
+In the course of my ordeal, I learned that in the year prior to my trip, American Airlines lost more bags than any other major carrier in the United States.
 Among top carriers, only discount Southwest lost more bags.
 [At Southwest, bags may fly free, but they don’t get there.]
-In fact, American and U.S. Air (now combined as American Airlines) lost more bags than all other major carriers COMBINED in 2014.
-The trend has continued and, as of March 2016, American Airlines has even surpassed Southwest Airlines.
+In fact, American and U.S. Air (now combined as American Airlines) lost more bags than all other major carriers COMBINED.
+Eventually, American Airlines surpassed Southwest Airlines in lost baggage.

 Automated Baggage Tracking Doesn’t Work